Learning non-Markovian Decision-Making from State-only Sequences: Experiments

 Performance is evaluated both qualitatively and quantitatively.
 As a 2D planning task, a visualization of the planned curves says a thousand words.
 In our experiment, we take $h=0.1$, so the planned paths are rather discretized.
 We use mean squared error to fit a cubic polynomial and use the residual error as a metric.
 When calculating the residual error, we exclude those with a third-order coefficient is less than 0.5.
 Actually, the acceptance rate itself is also a viable metric.
 It is the number of accepted trajectories divided by the total number of testing trajectories.
 It is complementary to the residual error because it directly measures the understanding of cubic polynomials.

 {

 \paragraph*{Results} \cref{fig:curve}(a-c) show paths generated with \ac{lanmdp} after training for 3000 steps.
 They have context lengths 1, 2, 4 respectively.
-Compared with demonstrations in~\cref{fig:curve}(d), only paths from the policy with context length 4 exhibits cubic characteristics.
+Compared with demonstrations in~\cref{fig:curve}(d), only paths from the policy with context length 4 exhibit cubic characteristics.
 The Markovian policy totally fails this task.
-But it still generates curves, rather than straight lines from Markovian BC (see Fig. 1 of supplementary materials).
+But it still generates curves, rather than straight lines from Markovian BC (see~\cref{fig:curve_supp}).
 The policy with context length 2 can plan cubic-like curves at times.
-But it also generates paths that are very different from demonstrations.
+But some of its generated paths are very different from demonstrations.
 To investigate this interesting phenomenon, we plot the training curves in~\cref{fig:curve}(e)(f).
-While \ac{lanmdp} policies with sufficient and excessive expressivity achieve high acceptance rates at the very beginning of the training, policies with Markovian and insufficient expressivity struggle in generating expected curves at the same time.
+While \ac{lanmdp} policies with sufficient and excessive expressivity achieve high acceptance rates at the very beginning of the training, policies with Markovian and insufficient expressivity struggle to generate expected curves at the same time.
 Remarkably, as training goes by, the policy with context length 2, which can only approximate the ground-truth action in the first order, gradually improves in acceptance rate and residual error.
 This observation is consistent with~\cref{fig:curve}(b).

 Continuing our investigation, we plot curves generated by its BC counterparts in~\cref{fig:curve}(g) but only see straight lines like the Markovian BC.
 Therefore, we conjecture that the \ac{lanmdp} policy with length context 2 leverages its energy-based multi-modality to capture the uncertainty induced by marginalizing part of the necessary contexts.
 The second-order error in Taylor expansion is possibly remedied by this, especially after long-run training.
 The Markovian \ac{lanmdp} policy, however, fails to unlock such potential because it cannot even figure out the first-order derivative.
-Some other observations include (i) excessive expressivity does not impair performance, it just requires more training; (ii) BC policies with sufficient contexts do not perform as well as \ac{lanmdp}.
-We kindly refer curious readers to supplementary materials for more details.